 View Nevada Fishing Map in a larger map

-The site on which Sparks Marina Park is located was once a gravel pit owned and operated by Helms Construction Company (1968 - 1995).
-In 1987, petroleum products and solvents were discovered seeping into the 100-foot deep pit along the southwest wall.
-The contamination was traced to a massive spill at the tank farm one mile west.
-The site was declared a Toxic Superfund Site and a comprehensive cleanup effort was initiated.
+The site on which Sparks Marina Park is located was once a gravel pit owned and operated by Helms Construction Company (1968 to 1995).
+In 1987, petroleum products and solvents were discovered seeping into the 100 feet deep pit along the southwest wall.
+The contamination was traced to a massive spill at the fuel-tank farm one mile west.
+The site was declared a Toxic Superfund Site and a comprehensive cleanup was initiated.
 In 1996, the groundwater was reported free of petrochemicals and the property was turned over to the City of Sparks.
-Millions of dollars of spill mitigation money were made available to the City, which planned to construct a park and make the pit into a recreational pond.
-They planned on filling the pit to a depth of approximately 30 feet, however, in January 1997; the Truckee River overflowed its banks and filled Helm’s Pit creating what is now Sparks Marina Pond.
+Millions of dollars of spill mitigation money were made available to the City, which was used to construct the park and make the pit into a recreational pond.
+They also planned to fill the pit to a depth of 30 feet; however, in January 1997, the Truckee River overflowed its banks and filled Helms Pit creating what is now Sparks Marina Pond.
 The pond is a natural aquifer and in order to keep the lake at the desirable level, the city has to pump 1 to 2 million gallons of water into the Truckee River daily.